ESPresense/ESPresense.github.io/configuration/settings.md

 * Rssi expected from a 0dBm transmitter at 1 meter - This is an average value for your particular base station.
 In order to figure it out you need a beacon transmitting at exactly 0dBm and your ESP exactly 1 meter away.
 This value is the base value we use to calculate rss@1m for every beacon that doesn't broadcast a calibrated rssi@1m.
 (Basically Alt/iBeacons and Eddystones all broadcast a calibrated rssi, everything else uses this w/ a correction factor)
 * Factor used to account for absorption, reflection, or diffraction - An average value that accounts for the amount of "stuff" in between rooms in your house.
 Use a higher number for dense materials, lower for assuming no walls.
-* Forget beacon if not seen for (in milliseconds) - We keep a big linked list of all the macs broadcasting to do all the magic.
-This is the value we use to delete if not seen for this amount of time.
-If too low we'll delete and re-add too often.
-Not sure why this is even configurable.
+* Forget beacon if not seen for (in milliseconds) - Specifies how long to retain MAC addresses in the internal tracking list.
+If a device is not seen within this timeframe, it will be removed from tracking.
+Setting this value too low may cause unnecessary removal and re-addition of devices.
+Default: 300000 (5 minutes)

 ## Misc